hermixy/GalileoGen2GPIO/README.md

         sleep(1);
         }
 ```
-### Step 4 - Wait a minute I can't see it
+### Step 4 - Wait a minute I can't see it!

-Before you panic look carefully for the LED next to the USB host connector (the bug USB connector).
+Before you panic look carefully for the surface mount LED next to the USB host connector (the big USB connector).
 The LED is buried in there.
-(Wasn't it great when you didn't need a picture to find a LED?)

 ![](images/intel-galileo-gen2-Led.jpg)